JROSS13/JROSS13/README.md

-- 👋 Hi, I’m Jarred.
-- 👀 I’m interested in Network Automation.
+I’m interested in Network Automation.
-- 🌱 I’m currently learning python for network engineers and working towards my CCNP.
-- 💞️ I am pursuing my Master's in Network Engineering beginning in January.
--     Interested in diverse network projects.

 - 📫 Feel free to ask me about anything.

 Connect with me :